SylviaOne/Repo-hub/README.md

-## I couldn't figure out how the seat belt worked.
-Then it just clicked.
+## What did the 0 say to the 8?
+Nice belt.